31st October, 2022

 Who is the hidden killer?

-Why is asbestos referred to as the hidden killer?
-Asbestos fibres are so fine you can’t see them as you breathe them in, and asbestos-containing materials cannot be visually identified.
-Materials that contain asbestos can look just like any other, cement sheets, partitions, floor tiles, ceiling tiles, insulation.
+Asbestos fibres are so tiny, that you can't see them as you breathe them in, and asbestos-containing materials cannot be visually identified.
+Materials that contain asbestos can look just like any other building material, cement sheets, partitions, floor tiles, ceiling tiles, and insulation.
 They may, or may not, contain asbestos.

 Another reason asbestos is called the hidden killer is that you might not know you have been exposed for more than 30 years.
-Symptoms can take years, or even decades to develop.
+Asbestos symptoms can take years, or even decades to develop.
 The people dying from asbestos-related diseases today may have been exposed in the 80s or 90s.